The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: The distinguished boundary of a distinguished variety in and

 which gives $s=0$ by the virtue of (\ref{eqn:3.2}).
 It follows from (\ref{eqn:3.3}) that $(s, p)=(0, -1)$.
 Therefore, $g$ peaks at $(0, -1)$ and consequently, $f=g \circ T_v$ peaks at $(s_0, p_0)$.
 Evidently, $f$ is a rational function that has no singularity in $\Gamma$.
 The proof is now complete. \end{proof}

-We now determine the distinguished boundary of a distinguished variety in $\G$, i.e. an analogue of Theorem \ref{thm803}.
+We now determine the distinguished boundary of a distinguished variety in $\G$, which is an analogue of Theorem \ref{thm803}.
 Obviously, one can imitate the proof of Theorem \ref{thm803} too here.
 However, we present an alternative proof leveraging the symmetrization map.